Kubernetes Architecture Explained: Overview for DevOps Enthusiasts

 We’ll use an analogy of a container-carrying ship to explain Kubernetes architecture.
 To look at the Kubernetes architecture from above, consider the picture below:

 We have three cargo ships in the picture above.
-Each cargo ship has sections that carry containers across the sea and a control tower responsible for monitoring and managing the cargo ship.
+Each cargo ship has sections that carry containers across the sea and a control tower that is responsible for monitoring and managing the cargo ship.

 The Kubernetes cluster consists of a set of nodes, which may be physical or virtual, on-premise or on the cloud, that host applications in the form of containers.